Space warfare: Space debris

 Anti-satellite attacks, especially ones with kinetic kill vehicles, can form space debris which can stay in orbit for many years and could interfere with future space activity or in a worst case trigger Kessler syndrome.
+In the worst-case scenario of Kessler syndrome, collisions among debris and space objects become self-sustaining, although this scenario would require a vast amount of debris and a long time period.

-In January 2007 China did a satellite knock out whose detonation alone caused more than 40,000 new chunks of debris with a diameter > 1 cm and a sudden increase in the total amount of debris in orbit.
-The PRC is reported to be developing "soft-kill" techniques such as jamming and vision kills that do not generate much debris.
+In January 2007, China conducted an anti-satellite missile test which caused more than 40,000 new chunks of debris with a diameter over 1 cm.
+This remains the most significant space debris event ever by number of fragments generated, despite subsequent destructive anti-satellite missile tests by other nations.
+China is reported to be developing "soft-kill" techniques such as jamming and vision kills that do not generate much debris.

+Risk to other activities

+Space warfare creates risks to other activities, including risks to human beings in orbit, risks to commercial space activity, and creating difficulties for launching payloads to higher orbits.

+Political considerations

+Countries which engage in space warfare would presumably face reputational costs for violating the 1967 Outer Space Treaty.

 Possible warfare over space

 Most of the world's communications systems rely heavily on the presence of satellites in orbit around Earth.
 Protecting these assets might seriously motivate nations dependent upon them to consider deploying more space-based weaponry, especially in conflicts involving advanced countries with access to space.

 Since 2017, the United States Air Force has run an annual military exercise called "Space Flag" at Peterson Space Force Base, which involves a red team simulating attacks on U.S. satellites.

-Robert Zubrin, aerospace engineer and advocate for human exploration of Mars, stated that anti-satellite weapons capabilities of nations increases, space infrastructures must be able to defend itself using other satellites that can destroy such weapons.
+Analysts have referred to anti-satellite weapons as an asymmetric weapon, arguing that China and Russia pursued them to make up for their weaker conventional forces compared to the United States.Robert Zubrin, aerospace engineer and advocate for human exploration of Mars, stated that as anti-satellite weapons capabilities of nations increase, space infrastructures must be able to defend themselves using other satellites that can destroy such weapons.
 Or else, he states, satellite-based navigation, communications and reconnaissance capabilities would be severely limited and easily influenced by adversaries.

-Science fictional space warfare
+In April 2022, the United States announced a unilateral ban on its own tests of destructive direct-ascent anti-satellite weapons.